5 weird Christmas traditions in Europe

 One thing that hasn’t changed however, is St. Nicholas’ outdated choice of transport.
 He arrives in the Netherlands on a steamboat from Spain, then travels from city to city on a white horse called Amerigo.
 In this day and age, you’d think he’d at least take a canal boat and a trusty Dutch bicycle.

-3. Crappy Christmas Traditions in Spain
+3. Crappy Christmas from Spain

 Planning to visit Barcelona around Christmas time?
 Then don’t forget to bring your Christmas log!
 In Catalonia and several other regions in Spain, it’s tradition to dress up a piece of wood (Tió de Natal) and keep it in your house.
 Why?
 Well, if you feed it daily the log will eventually poop presents on Christmas Day!
 This is why the log is usually referred to as Tió Caga, meaning pooping log.
 Seriously, you can’t make this stuff up…